BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Conclusion

 \section{Conclusion}

 In this work, we introduced BCAT, a novel PDE foundation model designed for autoregressive prediction of fluid dynamics solutions.
 Leveraging a block causal transformer architecture, BCAT addresses the limitations of existing models by focusing on next frame prediction rather than next token prediction.
 This design captures the complex spatiotemporal dependencies inherent in fluid dynamics more effectively, leading to improved accuracy and computational efficiency.
 Our experimental results highlight the strengths of BCAT in various popular benchmark datasets, including PDEBench, PDEArena, and CFDBench.
-BCAT consistently outperformed state-of-the-art models across diverse evaluation tasks.
+BCAT consistently outperformed state-of-the-art models across diverse evaluation tasks, in both zero-shot predictions and fine-tuning experiments.
 Notably, BCAT demonstrated superior parameter efficiency, outperforming larger models with 3.4 times more parameters, and achieved notable improvements over similarly sized models.
 The ablation study further validated the advantages of next frame prediction approach, which enhanced accuracy and efficiency in modeling nonlinear physical phenomena in fluid dynamics.
 This finding underscores the effectiveness of the block causal framework in capturing complex dependencies.
+BCAT is the first to apply the Muon optimizer for scientific computing and prediction tasks, which we found better captures high contrast regions compared to AdamW and significantly improves the performance.
 BCAT represents a significant step forward in the development of PDE foundation models, providing a powerful and efficient tool for advancing scientific computing and fluid dynamics research.